-Is a city a machine if its gears are living beings alongside constructed matter?
+Is a city a machine if its gears are living beings interacting with constructed matter?
 How about a company skyscraper, train station or club?
-Looking at the way we interact with machines of various complexity reveals the already far advanced level of merger.
-It will most likely never be the machine vs. man scenario but rather the machine = man one and vice versa.
-Similar to what Fritz Lang describes in “Metropolis” and later on in that century, Kraftwerk did with their electronic music album “Die Menschmaschine”.
-But if we do in fact create beings who are able to gain self-awareness and a will of their own, it’s advisable to first examine how we have been treating living beings we share this space with so far.
-Fauna and Flora have been around for quite some time in comparison to us yet we turned out to be an aggressive and shortsighted roommate, extinguishing a larger part of all species within no time.
+Looking at the way we interact with machines of various complexity reveals the already far advanced level of our interrelationship with machines.
+Perhaps a future human versus machine scenario is less likely than a machine equals human one, as Fritz Lang described in “Metropolis” or as much later, the band Kraftwerk would describe with their electronic music album “Die Menschmaschine”.
+But if we do in fact create beings who are able to gain self-awareness and a will of their own, it’s advisable to first examine how we have been treating living beings with whom we have so far shared a world, a ‘life-space’.
+Fauna and flora species have been around for quite some time in comparison to ourselves, yet we turned out to be an aggressive and shortsighted roommate, extinguishing a larger part of all species within no time.
 In fact every minority, especially within our own species, is terrorized by the “superiors” which mostly results in exploitation, forced labor and sometimes death.

-When talking about tools and machines one does not get around a key question addressing self-reflection and self-awareness.
-Ever since we painted walls of caves we have been reflecting on ourselves in manifold ways.
-The purpose of art is not what today’s insane auctions want to make you believe but a much more fundamental human act and we have been devising tools to do so better.
+When talking about tools and machines one does not get around the key questions of self-reflection and self-awareness.
+Ever since prehistoric humans painted on the walls of caves in which they lived we have been reflecting on ourselves in manifold ways.
+The purpose of art is not what today’s insane auctions want to make you believe it is, but rather art is a much more fundamental human activity, and we have been devising tools to do it better.
 Tools became extensions of ourselves and simple variations like the ones crows use to speed up their way to a tasty snack, over time evolved to brushes, pens and paper, the Gutenberg Press and further to very complex machines engineered by a large group of experts.
-Looking at the LHC (Large Hadron Collider), the ISS and the space programs of the nations, the internet and supercomputers, the Shinkansen and countless other inventions cause me to regularly wow.
-Both, the simple tool as well as the complex machine can trigger affection and even love in a human being.
+I marvel at the Large Hadron Collider, the International Space Station and the space programs of the nations, the internet and supercomputers, the first high-speed train, the “Shinkansen” and countless other inventions.
+From marveling I move to admiration and then to thinking about emotions like love and hate in relation to technology.
+Both the simple tool and the complex machine are capable of triggering affection and even love in a human being.
 Does it make us gods if we love what we create?
-And if so, does it render us devils, if we destroy what we hate using technology?
+And if so, does it render us devils if we destroy what we hate using technology?

-The desire to optimize ourselves, obtain above-average powers, avoid disease and even death is as old as we are.
-Today the over-proportionally fast growing medical knowledge base propels this aspect to become one of the main topics of our time.
-The science of our own system is now developing at the same paste as other high-tech fields do, leading to ever longer lifespans.
+The desire to optimize ourselves, to obtain above-average powers, to avoid disease and even death is as old as we are, and a fast growing medical knowledge base propels this desire.
+The science of our own, most fundamental system which is the human body, is now developing at the same pace as that of other high-tech fields do, leading to ever longer lifespans.
 It is only natural that some people try to clone or re-create themselves with seemingly unorthodox methods in order to bypass the inevitable.
-Does technology and the close integration of it on the physical as well as mental level make an adjusted Moore’s law somehow applicable to human life expectancy calculations?
+Will technology and its integration with our physicality and mentality soon make Moore’s law, which says the content capacity of silicon chips doubles every year, applicable to human life expectancy?
 If you live in Okinawa you can expect to turn 115 or 120 if you are in your mid 40’s now.
-Clearly it’s the extremely healthy diet and calm lifestyle which made this possible and the island famous.
-But now things are changing also in Okinawa, as junk food and tons of sweets have made their way onto the island, causing obesity and other new health problems.
+Clearly it’s the extremely healthy diet and calm lifestyle which both made this possible and also made the island famous.
+But there are reverses in optimization trends also.
+Now things are changing in Okinawa, as junk food and tons of sweets have made their way onto the island, causing obesity and other new health problems.
 Little did they know that no-one shall dare to fight the sugar industry … it would be like fighting Pablo Escobar.